-Norway Spruce are the dominant evergreen in Europe, and although they are not native to the US, they are commonly planted throughout the Northeast and as far south as Tennessee.
+Norway Spruce are the dominant evergreen throughout Europe.
+Although they are not native to the US, they are commonly planted throughout the Northeast and as far south as Tennessee.
 Norway Spruce seedlings can survive even farther south if planted at higher elevation, but are best suited to temperate climates, need full sun, and prefer richer soils.
 They can reach a jaw-dropping height of 200 feet, but most max out at a “merely impressive” 80 feet.

 Norway Spruce seedlings: characteristics and options• prefers hardiness zones 3-6